OAGr/blog/source/_posts/2013-09-25-creating-a-text-shorthand-for-uncertainty.markdown

 small dictionary of symbols/standards, but this may not be very unreasonable.

-Say we use 'c' to indicate 'consencus' and 'i' to indicate 'personal intuition', and 'r' to indicate 'personal research/rationality'.
+Say we use 'c' to indicate 'consensus' and 'i' to indicate 'personal intuition', and 'r' to indicate 'personal research/rationality'.
 Not all of these would need to be used in every instance, only the ones that are instantially relevant.